slbailey/retrowaves/ARCHITECTURE_TOWER.md

 - No THINK/DO decision-making
 - No DJIntent, ticklers, or rotation logic
 - No per-client stream customization (all clients get the same signal)
-- No metadata/event side-channel (handled by a separate Events service in the future)
-- No health check or status endpoints (may be added in future)
+- No health check or status endpoints (may be added in future - see FUTURE_ENHANCEMENTS_SYSTEM.md)
-- No logging/monitoring integration (may be added in future)

 ### 10.2 Future Extensions (Wishlist-Backed)